-Prevent ice dams by cleaning out your gutters, installing gutter guards (if feasible) and making sure the attic floor is properly insulated.
-The attic itself should be well-ventilated and about 10 degrees warmer than outside.
+Prevent ice dams by cleaning out your gutters, installing gutter guards (if feasible), and making sure the attic floor is properly insulated.
+The attic itself should be well-ventilated and about 10 degrees warmer than the outside.

 Winterize Your Home Tip #2.
 Protect the pipes.

 Protect against frozen pipes by insulating those that could be susceptible to freezing.
 With severe temperature drops, keep a stream of water running in a few faucets to guard against freezing and bursting.

 Winterize Your Home Tip #3.
 Seal the cracks.